francois-gm/go-kabk-y1/2025-2026-Y1B/05 - 20251006 - Assignment time/README.md

 - Size: `width`, `height`.
 - More styling properties (what would you like to see?)

+Read more:

+- [The box model](https://www.w3schools.com/css/css_boxmodel.asp): understand how borders, margin, and padding are calculated.

 ## Time for assignment (small groups) (2h)
 (pre-made small group slots)